rich-iannone/DiagrammeR/README.md

 DiagrammeR
 ==========

-Create diagrams using R, with a light interface to the mermaid.js library.
-This works by using text that is similar to markdown.
+Create diagrams using R, with a light interface to the [mermaid.js library](https://github.com/knsv/mermaid).
+This library works by using text that is similar to markdown.
 By doing this in R, we can also add some R code into the mix.

 ### Installation